R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

 The agent will track usage of dynamic features and generate the configuration files when run against a regular Java VM.

-To ensure all of the necessary classes/resources are included in the configuration files you should ensure all enclave code paths are executed, for example by writing extensive tests and running them in `mock` mode.
+To ensure all the necessary classes/resources are included in the configuration files you should ensure all enclave code paths are executed, for example by writing extensive tests and running them in `mock` mode.

 When placed under `enclave/src/main/resources/META-INF/native-image` the configuration files will be picked up